Cheryl is a poet, freelance writer, former newspaper columnist, licensed/ordained minister, and founder of two outreach ministries.

 Religion is defined as a belief system in a supernatural power or supreme being.
-To operate religiously, however, is to do something with consistent, conscientious regularity.
+To operate religiously is to do something with consistent, conscientious regularity.
 Christian who attend church services on a regular basis, quote scriptures in every sentence, greet others with "Praise the Lord saints" or "God is good all the time" may be doing so religiously but these things don't indicate a personal relationship with the Father.

 In the Wizard of OZ, Dorothy was told to click her heels three times and say, "There's no place like home."
 She followed the instruction that were given to her personally.
 Others who did this may not have received the same results.
 When it comes to faith, simply doing or saying what you have seen or heard religiously without His backing can be dangerous.
 In Acts 19:11-20 the seven sons of Scheva attempted to be religious and cast out demons by the method Paul used, which was calling on the Name of Jesus.
 Paul was operating in faith but these young men were mimicking his actions without faith.
-The demons replied that they knew Jesus and Paul but did not know Scheva's sons and proceeded to tear the young men apart.
-The following are five things to consider which may indicate you are religious but do not have a relationship.
+The demons replied that they knew Jesus and Paul but did not know Scheva's 7 sons and proceeded to tear the young men apart.
+The following are five things to consider which may indicate you are religious but do not have a relationship with Him.

 1. Misusing scipture

-So many believers quote scriptures like magic charms and wrongly assume that if something is in the Bible it is a personal promise to them.
+Many believers quote scriptures like magic charms and wrongly assume that if something is in the Bible it is a personal promise to them.
 We cannot pull Bible verses at will and confess them and say He promised such and such.